Is Asheville, NC a Good Place to Retire? What You Need to Know

 Experience Local Breweries

-Asheville is often called “Beer City USA,” thanks to its thriving craft beer scene.
-The city boasts more breweries per capita than almost anywhere else in the U.S. Many of these breweries offer tasting rooms, outdoor seating, and food trucks, making them perfect spots to relax and enjoy local flavors.
+This North Carolina city is often called “Beer City USA,” making Asheville a good place to retire if you love the craft beer scene.
+The city boasts more breweries per capita than almost anywhere else in the U.S. Many of these breweries offer tasting rooms, outdoor seating, and food trucks, making them perfect spots to enjoy local flavors.
 Popular breweries include Sierra Nevada, Wicked Weed, and Highland Brewing Company.

 Hike in the Blue Ridge Mountains